arvados/l7g/go/experimental/tile-library-architecture/README.md

 ---

 Once this project is on GitHub, documentation of the packages should appear on Godoc (godoc.org).
-For now, documentation can be found within the .go files.
+For now, documentation for Go packages can be found within the .go files, and documentation for programs can be found here or by using the help flag (-h).

 ## Tests